t0bx/bedwars/README.md

-# eindino-bedwars
+# Bedwars

 > Heads up: this is an older project I wrote a while ago.
 It was originally built for the einDino infrastructure.
 If you run it elsewhere, expect to tweak configs, dependencies, and maybe some code.

 ### What this is
-This is my BedWars plugin for PaperMC.
-It includes lobby mechanics, team setup, map voting, a shop, scoreboards, a spectator mode, a Top‑5 display, and a MySQL‑backed stats system (via my `ServerAPI`).
+This is my BedWars plugin for Paper.
+It includes lobby mechanics, team setup, map voting, a shop, scoreboards, a spectator mode, a Top‑5 display, and a MySQL‑backend stats system (via my `ServerAPI`).

 - Main class: `de.t0bx.eindino.BedWarsPlugin`
 - Paper API: `1.21.4`